 Maxine is available to deliver talks, facilitate workshops and implement the MAX Method of race equality policy evaluation.

 Maxine is able to deliver talks, grounded in her extensive research on race equality in the UK.
 These talks can be pre-prepared or customised for a specific area of interest.
 Similarly, Maxine can moderate panel discussions for events.

 People often learn best when they are able to actively interact with new concepts and material.
 If you want to empower your team to know more about how inequalities function and how we can challenge this, an interactive workshop might be what your institution needs.

-Challenging and overcoming inequalities requires infrastructure.
-The MAX method combines extensive literature reviews of the institution and a unique participative approach for key stakeholders contributing to tailored and impactful policy recommendations for organisations, companies, and universities.
+Challenging and overcoming inequalities requires infrastructure. intRespect’s bespoke consultancy packages combine extensive literature reviews of the institution and a unique participative approach engaging with key stakeholders to produce tailored and impactful policy recommendations for organisations, companies, universities and schools.